tdwg/website/conferences/2023/registration-fees-and-conversions/index.md

 ## Categories

-- **TDWG members** receive a discount on their registration fees approximately equivalent to membership dues.
+- **TDWG members** receive a discount on their registration fees approximately equivalent to membership dues (AUD$110).
 Institutional members may take the discount on up to five (5) participants.
 Discount codes have already been mailed to individual and institutions who have paid dues in 2023.
 - **Non-members** pay the full registration fee, but may opt-in to become a TDWG member for 2023.
 (See [benefits of TDWG membership](https://www.tdwg.org/about/membership/#benefits-of-membership).)
-- An **early-bird discount** is available until 18 August.
+- An **early-bird discount** (AUD$75)is available until 18 August.

 The following categories of participants receive even larger discounts on registration fees.

 - **Post-docs** and **retired professionals**
 - **Students,** both undergraduate and post graduates
-- Participants from **lower-middle and low-income economies** ([See list](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).)
+- Participants from **lower-middle and low-income economies** ([See list](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups){:target="_blank"}.)

 (The early-bird discount is not available to the more heavily discounted categories.)

 ## Registration fees

 Tables below give the registration fees for TDWG 2023 in:
-- Australian Dollars (AU$)
+- Australian Dollars (AUD$)
 - Euros (&euro;)
-- United States Dollars (US$)
+- United States Dollars (USD$)
 - United Kingdom Pounds Sterling (&pound;)

 (The converted amounts are estimates and will be updated if the rates change by more than a few percent.)